HC200ok/vue3-easy-data-table-documentation/docs/features/server-side-paginate-and-sort.md

 # Server side paginate and sort
 Also called server-side mode, In this mode, you’re loading data already paginated and sorted from a server.
 You should watch the `serverOptions` to know when to request for new page.
 Don't forget to use the `loading` prop to display a loading bar while fetching data.

-Attention:
+> :warning: **Attention**:
-1. `server-items-length` and `v-model:server-options` props are required.
+> 1. `server-items-length` and `v-model:server-options` props are required.
-2. searching and single field sorting features are not available in server-side mode.
+> 2. searching and single field sorting features are not available in server-side mode.
 Please request sorted and searched data from server by Restful api (for example: http://localhost:8080/search?q=stephen+curry&sortBy=age&sortType=desc) or server side rendering.

 ## Example

 ```vue